Aṅguttara Nikāya 3.50

 Idha, bhikkhave, mahācoro tiṇagahanaṁ vā nissito hoti, rukkhagahanaṁ vā rodhaṁ vā mahāvanasaṇḍaṁ vā.

-It’s when a master thief relies on thick grass, thick trees, a ridge, or a large dense wood.
+It’s when a master thief relies on thick grass, thick trees, a blind spot, or a large forest grove.

 Evaṁ kho, bhikkhave, mahācoro gahananissito hoti.